Note: This is the webpage for the Fall 2025 offering of COMP2804, Sections A and B.

 Important Dates

-Due dates for assignments and the date of the midterm exam are in the Course Outline
+In-class exam dates and the lecture schdule are in the Course Outline

 Assignments